crabmusket/t3d-bones/README.markdown

  * All game-related info (i.e. object creation) is defined in `game/`, which is also where the art lives.
  * System initialisation (i.e. graphics and sound) lives in `sys/`.
 Don't go in there.
 It's terrifying.

+## Projects using t3d-bones

+ * [vlrtt](github.com/eightyeight/vlrtt): a real-time tactics game with vim-like controls

+[Let me know](http://www.garagegames.com/account/profile/79478) if you use t3d-bones!

 ## How to get started

 Want to start your own project based off `t3d-bones`?